advantages of using a credit card for everyday payments

 it’s a safer option

-For even more security, leave your purse or wallet at home, add your card to your mobile wallet and shop with your phone.
-Mobile Wallet provides a faster, cleaner, safer, touchless way to pay.
-It’s safer than swiping a physical card and you still earn ScoreCard Rewards on mobile transactions, just like you do with an actual card.
+For even more security, leave your purse or wallet at home, add your card to your mobile wallet, and shop with your phone.
+Mobile Wallet provides a faster, cleaner, safer, and touchless way to pay.
+It’s safer than swiping a physical card, and you still earn ScoreCard Rewards on mobile transactions, just like you do with an actual card.

 build positive credit history

 Though credit cards sometimes get a bad rap, they’re actually one of the best ways to build healthy credit.
-When you use a debit card, the money comes directly from your checking account, so it’s not seen as a line-of-credit.
+When you use a debit card, the money comes directly from your checking account, so it’s not seen as a line of credit.
 Credit cards, on the other hand, show up on your credit report.
 Regularly charging your credit cards and paying off your credit card debt will help you build credit fast, which can help increase your credit score.
-The better your credit score is, the easier it will be to take advantage of financial opportunities in the future, like taking out a mortgage or financing an auto loan.
+The better your credit score is, the easier it'll be to take advantage of financial opportunities in the future, like taking out a mortgage or financing an auto loan.

 take advantage of “free” short-term financing